Cuomo blasts federal coronavirus aid package

 U.S. Rep. Antonio Delgado, D-19, could not be reached for comment Wednesday about the bill.

-The state’s response to COVID-19 has cost roughly $1 billion to date, Cuomo said.
+The state’s response to COVID-19 has cost roughly $1 billion to date, Gov. Cuomo said.

 The state had 30,811 positive cases of COVID-19 as of press time Wednesday, with 285 deaths and 3,805 requiring hospitalization, or about 12%.
 Of those in the hospital Wednesday, 888 patients are in the intensive care unit, or 3%.